matssom/svelte-storable/README.md

 **Creating a Store**

-'The api for `svelte-storable` matches almost identically to the `writable` from `svelte/store`.
+The api for `svelte-storable` matches almost identically to the `writable` from `svelte/store`.
 The key difference is that you need to provide a key to the `storable`.
 This key will be used when storing and retrieving the persisted data.

 ```js
 // store.js